collectionspace/cspace-ui.js/docs/configuration/FieldConfiguration.md

 });
 ```

 ℹ️ The `defineMessages` function used in the example is exported by the [react-intl](https://github.com/yahoo/react-intl/wiki) package.
+It is optional.
+Messages may also be defined using a plain object.

 ## Description